Finding Love and Laughter with an Ostomy Bag

 santabelle

-I have suffered from Crohn's disease my whole life, and although I have spent many days/years in and out of hospitals, I have never given up hope that someday there would be a cure for this dreadful and painful disease.
+I have suffered from Crohn's disease my whole life, and although I have spent many days and years in and out of hospitals, I have never given up hope that someday there would be a cure for this dreadful and painful disease.
 Sadly, a little more than two years ago, I had to succumb to major surgery, and now I have an ileostomy (I donated my colon for research, although I think my colon was pretty far gone by that point, or maybe too many holes in it, ha, ha!)
 There have definitely been some challenges in adapting to wearing a "bag" socially and mentally, along with leakage problems, but I am coping somehow.
-The main thing is my positive attitude and undying love of life, which I hope everyone that reads this blog will also come to realize, and that it's the little things in life that can make you happy, like listening to a bird chirping in the morning or watching a beautiful sunset.
-I find myself dating again at middle age, and even though I have been rejected by men recently because of my ostomy and for their complete lack of understanding of my disease and of my surgery, I can honestly say it has not been an easy road to recovery emotionally on any level.
+The main thing is my positive attitude and undying love of life, which I hope everyone who reads this blog will also come to realize, and that it's the little things in life that can make you happy, like listening to a bird chirping in the morning or watching a beautiful sunset.
+I find myself dating again at middle age, and even though I have been rejected by men recently because of my ostomy and their complete lack of understanding of my disease and my surgery, I can honestly say it has not been an easy road to recovery emotionally on any level.
 However, I still maintain a positive attitude ultimately, and in the end, I don't look at it as a handicap anymore, but as a war trophy because, as we all know, we have all been through hell and back.
-I have now found the most incredible man that I adore and who adores me for who I am, and my ostomy bag is a non-issue, so if that can happen to me, it can happen to anyone.
+I have now found the most incredible man whom I adore and who adores me for who I am, and my ostomy bag is a non-issue, so if that can happen to me, it can happen to anyone.
 I know dating is hard enough without having physical ailments, but let this be a testament to all my ostomates out there to just keep believing.

-Some embarrassing ostomy moments, hmm, let's see... cute guy checking me out, but ostomy bag was full and it looked like I had a penis with a hard on, ugh!
+Some embarrassing ostomy moments, hmm, let's see... cute guy checking me out, but ostomy bag was full and it looked like I had a penis with a hard-on, ugh!

 Keep feeling my bag to make sure it's not too full, almost like adjusting myself, but I'm a girl, ugh again!

-Met really cute guy and was flirting, but realized my bag was leaking, had to stuff a napkin down my pants and leave the restaurant.
+Met a really cute guy and was flirting, but realized my bag was leaking, had to stuff a napkin down my pants and leave the restaurant.

 Try to crack jokes with my colorectal surgeon, but I keep forgetting he has no sense of humor!
 LOL!